 Ruby was convicted of four charges of aggravated child abuse, each with a sentence range of one to 15 years.
 She has to serve these consecutively, so she’ll spend at least four years behind bars.
 Because Utah law sets a limit of 30 years for consecutive sentences (except for life sentences or capital punishment cases), Ruby’s maximum sentence is actually 30 years, not 60.

 Victims can attend parole hearings, and Ruby’s underage children can choose different ways to participate.
-Yim writes that underage victims “have the option to represent themselves or have a designated victim representative represent them.”
-She adds, “All victims have the option of participating in writing, by phone, by video, or in person depending on their preferences.”
+Yim explained that underage victims “have the option to represent themselves or have a designated victim representative represent them.”
+She added, “All victims have the option of participating in writing, by phone, by video, or in person depending on their preferences.”

 If Ruby were to serve the maximum sentence of 30 years, her release date from prison would be August 30, 2053.

-Eric Clarke, who prosecuted Ruby, supports the bill.
+Eric Clarke, the Washington County attorney who prosecuted Ruby, supported the bill.
 “It sends a clear signal to the Utah Board of Pardons and Parole of how long the legislature intends for these people to be in prison, and the board can use that in how they handle people who are currently in prison,” he told KSL 5 TV.
 He also said that after handling Ruby’s case, “I was concerned that the punishment for child torture, I don’t feel it was proportionate to the severity of the crime.”

 Lettermark